 - Instrument: Equity

-The project will be constructed by the South-African construction and engineering company Bosch Projects.
-The Danish company ComBigaS will supply the biogas technology.
+The project was constructed by the South-African construction and engineering company Bosch Projects.
+The Danish company ComBigaS supplied the biogas technology.

-The power will be sold to a nearby BMW factory under a 10-year power purchase agreement (“PPA”).
+The power is being sold to a nearby BMW factory under a 10-year power purchase agreement (“PPA”).